Photo: English: Photographer uncredited and unknown. Distributed by the photo department of CBS., Public domain, via Wikimedia Commons

 # 4 – I’ve Got You Under My Skin

 Frank Sinatra worked with many bandleaders throughout his career.
-However, the teaming of Frank Sinatra and the famous Count Basie and his orchestra made for two legendary recordings in the studio.
+However, the pairing of Frank Sinatra with the famous Count Basie and his orchestra produced two legendary studio recordings.
 One of our favorite live albums of all time was Sinatra At The Sands with Count Basie and His Orchestra.
-This was Frank Sinatra’s first live album and it really captured the live concert Sinatra experience.
+This was Frank Sinatra’s first live album, and it really captured the live concert Sinatra experience.

-Produced by Quincy Jones, the album sounded amazing as Count Basie’s band produced an incredibly full and tight swinging sound that just wrapped itself around Frank Sinatra.
-The song “I’ve Got You Under My Skin,” has remained one of a handful of Frank Sinatra’s signature songs.
-The version recorded live at the Sands with Count Basis is simply to die for.
+Produced by Quincy Jones, the album sounded amazing, as Count Basie’s band delivered an incredibly full, tight, swinging sound that wrapped itself around Frank Sinatra.
+The song “I’ve Got You Under My Skin” has remained one of Frank Sinatra’s signature songs.
+The version recorded live at the Sands with Count Basie is simply to die for.

 # 3 – Summer Wind

-Frank Sinatra’s song “Summer Wind,” was released on the grand Strangers in the Night album in 1965.
-The song served as the follow up single to Sinatra’s number one record “Strangers In The Night.”
-When the song Summer Wind,” was first released, it peaked at number twenty five on the US Billboard Hot 100.
-However, it did hit number one on the US Billboard Adult Contemporary Music Charts.
+Frank Sinatra’s song “Summer Wind” was released on the grand Strangers in the Night album in 1965.
+The song served as the follow-up single to Sinatra’s number one record, “Strangers In The Night.”
+When the song Summer Wind” was first released, it peaked at number twenty-five on the US Billboard Hot 100.
+However, it reached number one on the US Billboard Adult Contemporary Chart.

 # 2 -Theme From New York, New York